Custom Parameters

 • If you have a value and a secret_ref defined, the value will be used.

-• If you don’t have a name in the params the parameter will not parsed.
+• If you don’t have a name in the params, the parameter will not be parsed.

 CEL filtering on custom parameters #

-You can define a param to only apply the custom parameters expansion when some conditions has been matched on a filter:
+You can define a param to only apply the custom parameters expansion when some conditions have been matched on a filter:

 spec: